 In January 1827 the newspapers of central Virginia carried an advertisement that began: "EXECUTOR'S SALE.
-WILL BE SOLD, ON THE FIFTEENTH OF January, at Monticello … the whole of the resident of the personal estate of Thomas Jefferson."
-For five days residents of Albemarle and surrounding counties flocked to the mountaintop to bid on "130 valuable Negroes, Stock, Crops, &c.
-Household and Kitchen Furniture."
+WILL BE SOLD ...
+ON THE FIFTEENTH OF January, at Monticello … the whole of the residue of the personal property of Thomas Jefferson."
+For five days residents of Albemarle and surrounding counties flocked to the mountaintop to bid on "130 valuable Negroes, Stock, Crop, &c.
+Household and Kitchen Furniture."1

-Despite bitterly cold weather, "the furniture sold wonderfully," as one family member reported.
-Chairs, tables, a mahogany sideboard, prints of Roman buildings, candlesticks, coffee roasters, and a cracked tureen were carried off by new owners – a lifetime's collection was scattered to the sounds of an auctioneer's hammer.
+Despite bitterly cold weather, "the furniture sold very well," as one family member reported.2 Chairs, tables, a mahogany sideboard, prints of Roman buildings, candlesticks, coffee roasters, and a cracked tureen were carried off by new owners – a lifetime's collection was scattered to the sounds of an auctioneer's hammer.
 Only the furnishings of Jefferson's private suite and a few family pieces were withheld, and his books and paintings were reserved for later sale in Boston and Washington.

 Jefferson's optimistic nature and methodical habits interfered with his recognition of financial reality.
 He never properly understood the profitableness of his plantations, basing all his planning on underestimated expenses and visionary profits.
 The meticulous daily entries in his memorandum book (even a waffle bought from a Parisian street vendor was tabulated) gave him a false sense of order that masked a chaotic truth.
 Only until 1770 did he keep a ledger, balancing income and expenses.
 For the rest of his life, Jefferson was able to conceal from himself his level of overspending.

 But Jefferson's optimism was unshakable.
-His daughter reported that "he died tranquil," expecting a lottery to save the day.6 And she, in alluding to his long years of public service, wrote that she "never regretted the sacrifice he made."7
+His daughter reported that "he died tranquil," expecting a lottery to save the day.8 And she, in alluding to his long years of public service, wrote that she "never regretted the sacrifice he made."9

 In the end, it was Jefferson's grandson, Thomas Jefferson Randolph, who shouldered the entire load of debt and was eventually able to satisfy all the creditors.
 The last payment on principal was made fifty years after Jefferson's death.